foxdonut/meiosis/docs/lessons/sam-pattern.md

 const states = flyd.scan((x, f) => f(x), app.initialState(), update);
 ```

 Actions send patches in the form of objects or functions to the `update` stream.
-Using `scan`26GI
+Using `scan`
 and an accumulator function, we produce a stream of states.
 We can then use the view library
 of our choice, passing the current state and the actions to the view.